Introduction to the theory of mixing for incompressible flows: Estimates using the flow for uniformly-in-time Lipschitz velocity fields

 \subsection{Lower bound for the geometric mixing scale}

 We now present a direct proof of a lower bound for the geometric mixing scale, based on a purely Lagrangian argument.
 For simplicity, we restrict to the two-dimensional case and consider an initial configuration as in Figure~\ref{f:mixscale_1} (left), with value $+1$ on the grey region and $-1$ on the white region.
-We pick the point $\bar{x} = (\sfrac{3}{4} , \sfrac{1}{2})$ which is ``in the middle'' of the white region, and we denote ${\rm mix}_{\rm g} (\rho(t,\cdot)) = \varepsilon$.
+We pick the point $\bar{x} = (\sfrac{3}{4} , \sfrac{1}{2})$ which is ``in the middle'' of the white region, and we denote ${\rm mix}_{\rm g} (\rho(t,\cdot)) = \varepsilon$ (recall the definition of the geometric mixing scale in Subsection~\ref{ss:defgeomix}).

 By the definition of geometric mixing scale, the ball of radius $\varepsilon$ centered at $\Phi(t,\bar{x})$ contains at least one point from the grey region.
 We denote $\Phi(t,\bar{y})$ such a point.
 Therefore,